 im1979_Why_Diablo_Changed_Action_RPGs_Forever_And_My_Sleep_Sc_4d1b23b0-3ff3-4dde-b304-39bd18fbb379_2

-Eventually, inevitably, life intervened.
+Eventually life intervened.
 Graduation loomed.
 Job applications couldn’t be ignored indefinitely.
-Social obligations accumulated.
-My Diablo playing tapered from “concerning” to “regular” to “occasional” over subsequent months.
-The release of StarCraft created a brief relapse into Blizzard-induced sleep deprivation, but it wasn’t the same obsessive commitment.
+My Diablo sessions tapered from “concerning” to “regular” to “occasional” over subsequent months.
+StarCraft’s release created brief relapse into Blizzard-induced sleep deprivation, but it wasn’t the same obsessive commitment.
 Perhaps I’d matured slightly.
-Perhaps the novelty had worn thin.
-More likely, I’d simply hit my saturation point after hundreds upon hundreds of hours clicking on demons.
+More likely, I’d simply hit saturation point after hundreds of hours clicking on demons.

 Write A Comment